pdhs-group/PSD_opt/docs/index.md

 % You can adapt this file completely to your liking, but it should at least
 % contain the root `toctree` directive.

-# dPBE: Discrete Population Balance Equation Solver
+# optframework: Optimization-Based Framework for Kernel Parameter Identification in Multi-Material Population Balance Models

 ![Logo](bild/logo_dpbe.png)